NASA-IMPACT/COSMOS/LOCAL_VERIFICATION_GUIDE.md

 Everything COSMOS-side ran for real: settings/credential plumbing (P0), the status vocabulary (P1), inference-off migration (P2), dispatch triggers and job building (P3), real-S3 ingest with claim semantics (P4), curation triggers and promote (P5), a Sinequa-free codebase (P6), and the export/dispatch/poll machinery (P7).
-The only simulated piece was the indexer's `status.json` — the moment the `sde-api-scrapers` `web-indexing` stacks deploy (its NS.2) and the COSMOS env gets the `INDEXING_*` values, Steps 5 and 7 stop failing gracefully and this same collection is the natural first candidate for the fully-real closed loop.
+The only simulated piece was the indexer's `status.json`.
+Its dev stacks are already deployed, so nothing further has to be built: fill a COSMOS environment's `INDEXING_*` values from those stack outputs and Steps 5 and 7 stop failing gracefully — this same collection is the natural first candidate for the fully-real closed loop.

 The walkthrough is repeatable end to end: Step 4's ingest replaces dumps and re-diffs, promote is idempotent, and each `IndexDispatch` gets a fresh `run_id`.